SQL Server database migration to Azure SQL Database

 Method 1: Migration with downtime during the migration

-Use this method if you can afford some downtime or you are performing a test migration of a production database for later migration.
+Use this method to migrate to a single or a pooled database if you can afford some downtime or you are performing a test migration of a production database for later migration.
 For a tutorial, see Migrate a SQL Server database.

-The following list contains the general workflow for a SQL Server database migration using this method.
+The following list contains the general workflow for a SQL Server database migration of a single or a pooled database using this method.
+For migration to Managed Instance, see Migration to a Managed Instance.

-- Assess the database for compatibility using the latest version of Data Migration Assistant (DMA).
+- Assess the database for compatibility by using the latest version of the Data Migration Assistant (DMA).

 - Prepare any necessary fixes as Transact-SQL scripts.